malva-ot/nomo/nomo-id-structures.md

 ### 10.4 Group

-The group name represents the identifier of a proper subset within the set identified by the set identifier.
+The **group name** represents the identifier of a proper subset within the set identified by the set identifier.
 A QRN containing only a group name expresses the concept of an identified subset independent of any particular set to which it may belong.

 ### 10.5 Element

-The element name and element key represent the identifier of a specific element within the set identified by the set identifier or the subset identified by the group name.
+The **element name** and **element key** represent the identifier of a specific element within the set identified by the set identifier or the subset identified by the group name.
 The QRN concept itself as defined in this specification does not require that an element name be present if an element key is present.
-The element name and element key are collectively called the element identifier.
+The element name and element key are collectively called the **element identifier**.

 When both an element name and an element key are present, this specification defines this to mean that the element name represents a set of elements which share some unifying character or attribute, while each unique key value appended to the element name represents a specific instance of such an element.